nemanjakojic/microservice-architecture-demo/README.md

 * **Please note**: This demo code does not support automatic deployment on AWS now.
 More instructions and configuration details will be provided in the future.

 ## Contact
-For any questions or comments, feel free to reach out to me at nemanja.kojic@gmail.com.
+For any questions or comments, feel free to reach out at nkojic@gmail.com.